-If your surgery included a valve replacement, your provider may also give you blood-thinning
+If your surgery included a valve replacement, your healthcare provider may also give

 Recovery time for endovascular surgery is often shorter.
-But there can be problems.
+But complications can still

+occur.
 These may include blood leaking from the graft.
-You may need to follow up with your
+You may need to follow up with

 After an aortic dissection repair, you’ll need to be careful when doing strenuous

 physical activities and sports.
 These activities can put pressure on your aortic wall.

 This could increase your risk for another aortic injury.
 Mild to moderate exercise